Biggesee: Roads

 as well as the Bundesstraßen B 54 Hagen–Olpe–Siegen, B 55 Olpe–Lennestadt–Meschede.

 Furthermore, the Landstraße 512 runs along the left bank from Olpe to Attendorn.

 Cruises

-You can cruise on the Biggesee.
-From April to the end of October, two ships of the Personenschifffahrt Biggesee ply the lake.
+There is a cruise that you can take on the Biggesee.
+The ride is operated from April until the end of October, during which two ships of the Personenschifffahrt Biggesee ply the lake.
 A round trip takes ca. 2 hours.
-There are five landing stages.
+The Ships stop at five Stops along the way, including the two on the way back.
+You can also rent the ships for any purpose you like.

 Cycle tracks

 There is an extensive cycle track network around the Biggesee and the Listertalsperre.

 Walking routes

 There is a variety of marked walking routes around the lakes, IVV-round routes in Olpe.